mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 retry the read on a replacement server.
 This makes the failure of a replica transparent to the client.

+If a part of the result was already delivered to the client, the query will not be retried.
+The retrying of queries with partially delivered results is only possible when `transaction_replay` is enabled.

 ### `delayed_retry`

 - **Type**: [boolean](../Getting-Started/Configuration-Guide.md#booleans)